superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ## Superlinked addresses RAG challenges, by turning your data into nuanced, multimodal vectors

-By enabling you to turn your data into multimodal vectors, and apply weights to specific parts of your data at query time, Superlinked optimizes retrieval without requiring a custom reranking model or postprocessing tasks, thus reducing your RAG system’s operating resources.
+By enabling you to turn your data into multimodal vectors, and apply weights to specific parts of your data at query time, Superlinked optimizes retrieval without requiring a custom reranking model or postprocessing tasks, reducing your RAG system’s operating resources.
 Superlinked enables you to natively do things that would otherwise (i.e., with other libraries) require complex “hacks” - for example, and importantly in our case, Superlink’s Recency embedding space, which you can tune to your requirements, lets you set the freshness of the data you query and, consequently, your results.

 We build our RAG-powered chatbot below using elements of the Superlinked library that address the (above) challenges of RAG:
 - Recency space - to ascertain the freshness (currency and relevancy) of your data